tongyu0924/VSTFusion-VO/README.md

 ---

 ## Abstract
 *VSTFusion-VO is a Swin-based monocular visual odometry framework that integrates RGB and depth information through early-stage fusion.
 The model leverages a Video Swin Transformer as its temporal backbone, enabling hierarchical spatiotemporal representation learning for accurate 6-DoF pose estimation.
-By embedding geometric cues from pseudo-depth at the input level, VSTFusion-VO achieves improved results on the KITTI benchmark, demonstrating the effectiveness of multimodal fusion and video-native transformer design in visual motion estimation.*
+By embedding geometric information from pseudo-depth at the input level, VSTFusion-VO achieves improved results on the KITTI benchmark, demonstrating the effectiveness of multimodal fusion and video-native transformer design in visual motion estimation.*

 <img src="VSTFusion.png" width=1000>